 Publishers Weekly Best Book of 2016 (Fiction)

-A Washington Post Bestseller * A Los Angeles Times
+A Washington Post Bestseller • A Los

-of July
+Claire’s Best of July

-"A stunning portrait of two marriages coming unraveled during the
+“A stunning portrait of two marriages coming unraveled during

-Grafton, author of X
+must-read!”—Sue Grafton, author of X

 "An Italian aria, a Greek tragedy and a modern American

-master piece written by Delia Ephron at the height of her powers.
+masterpiece written by Delia Ephron at the height of her powers.

 This is a story of two complicated marriages, one vulnerable child,